cole-k/flux-examples/kani-vecdeque/fixes.md

 ### Summary

 Total functions: 10
-Total unchanged: 6*
+Total unchanged: 5*
-Total differing: 4*
+Total differing: 5*
 Total human annotations: 2

 * `cap` was manually annotated (would differ otherwise).
 * `new_capacity` was manually annotated but didn't need all of the annotations (hence its difference).
+* Most of the differences are "extra" in the sense that there aren't any uses of the library requiring them.

 Missed refinements:
 * `buffer_write` (its underlying API wasn't refined; we should get it if it were)